 This program, a former CSWS initiative, dedicated itself to improving the health and well-being of women across the life span.
-Although this program is no longer housed at CSWS, we keep our affiliation with Dr. S. Marie Harvey (chair, Department of Public Health, College of Health and Human Sciences, Oregon State University), and hope to work on joint projects in the future and/or reinstate a Women’s Health Initiative at CSWS.
-In the meantime, please take advantage of the materials available.
+Although this program is no longer housed at CSWS, we keep our affiliation with Dr. S. Marie Harvey (Associate Dean for Research and Graduate Studies, Department of Public Health, College of Health and Human Sciences, Oregon State University).

 - Partners Project: The major goal of the project was to evaluate the effectiveness of a theory-based couples’ intervention on increasing safer sex behavior.